IBM-Blockchain/blockchain-vscode-extension/client/README.md

 Hovering over an identity in the `Fabric Wallets` panel will show any attributes associated with the identity.

+### Changing transaction timeout values

+In the extension, the default timeout value for transactions is 120 seconds.
+However, when debugging a transaction it might be necessary to change the time taken before a transaction fails.

+The following settings can be changed in the user settings to increase or decrease the time taken for a transaction to timeout:
+- `ibm-blockchain-platform.fabric.client.timeout` - timeout value used for communication to the peers and orderers (changes `request-timeout`)
+- `ibm-blockchain-platform.fabric.chaincode.timeout` - timeout value for chaincode that's been started by the Local Fabric (changes `CORE_CHAINCODE_EXECUTETIMEOUT`)

+***Note: If the value of `ibm-blockchain-platform.fabric.client.timeout` is changed, you must disconnect from a connected gateway before the new value takes affect***

+***Note: If the value of `ibm-blockchain-platform.fabric.chaincode.timeout` is changed, you must restart the Local Fabric before the new value takes affect***

 ## Useful Commands
 The IBM Blockchain Platform extension provides an explorer and commands accessible from the Command Palette, for developing smart contracts quickly:
 <!---Table of commands with columns: 'command' and 'description'